jbilcke/lithium/README.md

 Since the algorith doesn't use similarity between users (this is easily computable, though), you can do recommendations of content even with one user.

-To simulate a "people in the same box than you also liked.." recommendation, you just have to pick the next alternatives in the sorted results.
+If you really want to add some novelty (but Fussy does not like this), you just have to pick the next alternatives in the sorted results.

 [![NPM](https://nodei.co/npm/fussy.png?downloads=true&stars=true)](https://nodei.co/npm/fussy/)